SanthoshRajakumar/NGS_Coverage_Report/README.md

 The tool highlights **genes and exons with sub-optimal coverage that have less than 100% coverage at 30x**, which is critical for ensuring reliable variant detection in clinical genomics.

+##  How to Run

+### 1. Install Dependencies
+Ensure you have Python 3.8+ installed.
+and install required libraries
+### Running the code
+When you run the code , it will ask to selected the sambamba file, once you choose , you will get the NGS coverage report of the file as a PDF.

 ---

 ## Clinical Context